 Your first landfall is St. Pierre, France’s oldest remaining overseas territory.
 Explore this picturesque French fishing enclave and visit a local island to learn the importance of the historic cod fisheries here, and explore the fascinating L'Arche Museum.

 Today, visit the reconstructed Fortress of Louisbourg, an 18th-century fort where the British and French fought.
 Later, visit the village of Baddeck, where Alexander Graham Bell built his summer home, now the centerpiece of a beautiful park and museum.
-Explore the life of Bell with his great grandson, Gil Grosvenor, former president of the National Geographic Society.
-Enjoy an optional “white glove” tour of the Bell Museum and have the opportunity to hold historic artifacts.
+Enjoy a tour of the Bell Museum to view historic artifacts.

 A cluster of wispy islands isolated in the Gulf of St. Lawrence, the Îles de la Madeleine are home to miles of dunes, grassy hills, and dazzling red sandstone cliffs.
-Local experts will guide you by Zodiac across this landscape of caves and sea arches, stopping along the way in colorful fishing villages as you learn about Acadian culture.
-Weather permitting, you will end the day with a bicycle ride.
+Local experts will guide you across this landscape of caves and sea arches, stopping along the way in colorful fishing villages as you learn about Acadian culture.

 Wild, rugged, and often accessible only by sea, Newfoundland's east coast is dotted with tiny fishing villages tucked into coves.
-Explore these stunning shores by Zodiac and kayak, and gain insights into the island's people and wildlife.
+Explore these stunning shores and, back aboard, you’ll gain insights from the experts into the island's people and wildlife.

 Sail through the harbor narrow in the early morning as you approach St. John's, the picturesque capital city of Newfoundland and the most easterly point of North America.
-Visit the colorful waterfront and historic Signal Hill or the Rooms Museum before you transfer to the airport for your flight home.
-(B)
+Visit the colorful waterfront, Signal Hill, and The Rooms Museum before you transfer to the airport for your flight home.

 Lindblad-National Geographic Certified Photo Instructor: